By Jeff Faulkner, Partner, The Rawls Group

 While the forecasts project another strong year in retail dealership sales, stay vigilant in protecting and driving your business towards your visions.
 It is natural to take a breath and relax when things are good, but make sure you are periodically checking in to make sure your enjoyment of the good times doesn’t turn into a lackadaisical approach to key areas of your business that drive productivity.
 Consider where you have been and the challenges that your business has faced.
 Have you done everything you can to protect the profitability of your business?

-Jeff Faulkner, M.S., is a partner of The Rawls Group-Business Succession Planners.
+Jeff Faulkner, M.S. is a partner of The Rawls Group-Business Succession Planners.
 Since 1973, The Rawls Group has partnered with dealers, their families and key leaders to develop and implement succession plans that build value.
 Well-respected in his field, Jeff is a highly requested speaker and has published numerous articles on this subject.
 For more information visit www.rawlsgroup.com or email email@example.com